jackyzha0/jackyzha0.github.io/content/thoughts/tools for thought.md

 Can we do this on a browser-level rather than just a standalone app?
 Building in curius.app-esque support, annotations, note-taking, etc. Minimize context switching

+## Word Charcuterie Board
+Is there any way to rearrange the fuzzy cloud of ideas in our head easily on paper/screens?

+How can we 'cut' text without being afraid of it being lost forever?
+Even with tools like the undo button and Git revision history, the actions of the past are by default hidden.
+Time is not first class.

 ## On memory
 > If a tree fell and nobody remembered, did it really happen?